gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ...
 ```

-Allowing Opam to manage its own Cygwin installation results Cygwin being
+Allowing Opam to manage its own Cygwin installation is the recommended way of
+using Opam on Windows, so that's what I'll try first.
+This results in Cygwin being
 installed to `C:\Users\s\AppData\Local\opam\.cygwin`.
 This might come in handy
 to know if we ever need to manually install a Cygwin package, though hopefully
-Opam can take care of installing any such packages via Opam's `depexts` system.
+Opam can take care of installing any such packages via Opam's `depexts` system
+which knows how to install system-specific packages needed by Opam packages by
+directly invoking the package manager to install the appropriately-named package.

 Bear in mind that Opam's initialization can take 15 minutes or so on Windows
 with most of the time spent building the OCaml compiler.
-Go make a coffee.
-Trust
-me.
+Compiling OCaml code
+on Windows tends to be much slower than on MacOS and Linux.
+I don't understand
+why.

 ## Install a sound library

-Now we need to choose a library in the Opam repository that can give us access
+We need to choose a library in the Opam repository that can give us access
 to the sound card.
-Ideally we would use a library with a depext tailored to
+Ideally we would use a library with a `depext` tailored to
-Windows, as that way Opam can take care of installing any system dependencies
+Windows with Cygwin, as that way Opam can take care of installing any system dependencies
 via Cygwin.
-I've already started implementing llama on top of libao, but its
+Since my experimental version of `llama` is already implemented with
-`depexts` don't look promising:
+libao that would be the most convenient choice, however its `depexts` don't look
+promising:
 ```
 PS C:\Users\s> opam show conf-ao
 ...